crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 Below are the questions that you will be asked to answer about this assignment.
 Please turn in your answers in a PDF for [Homework 5 on Gradescope]({{page.submission_link}}).

 1. What is the link to your Colab notebook?
-2. Attach a screenshot of the page confirming the settings of the HIT.
+2. Attach a screenshot of the page confirming the settings of your HIT.
-3. What is the percentage of images predicted as "bride/bridegroom" by the classifier and the percentage of images not predicted as "bride/bridegroom" by the classifier but labeled as "bride/bridegroom" by the workers?
+3. What is the percentage of images predicted as "bride/bridegroom" by the classifier ("positives") and the percentage of images not predicted as "bride/bridegroom" by the classifier but labeled as "bride/bridegroom" by the workers ("false negatives")?
 4. Analyze how the predictions of the classifier compare to the labels of the workers.
-Include images to explain why the classifier correctly or incorrectly labels certain images.
+Include images to hypothesize why the classifier correctly or incorrectly labeled certain images.
-5. If you had more time to work on this HIT, what additional steps would you add to include better quality control and aggregation?
+5. If you had more time to work on this HIT, what additional things would you add in the creation or processing of the HIT for better quality control and aggregation?
 6. Upload `submissions.csv`.
 </div>
 </div>